Online Class: Supporting Special Education Students Virtually and Remotely

 Languages: English - United States, Canada and other English speaking countries

-Availability: Accessible from any state in the U.S., this course covers key areas such as California, Texas, Florida, New York, Pennsylvania, Illinois, Ohio, and Georgia.
-The course is also offered in English-speaking nations like Australia, Canada, the UK, and South Africa.
+Availability: You can take this course online in every U.S. state including California, Texas, Florida, New York, Pennsylvania, Illinois, Ohio, and Georgia.
+International availability includes English-speaking countries like Canada, Australia, the UK, and South Africa.

 Last Updated: January 2025

-CEU Value: 0.5 IACET CEUs (Continuing Education Units)
+CEU Value: 0.5 CEUs (Continuing Education Units)

-Grading Policy: Earn a final grade of 70% or higher to receive an online/downloadable CEU Certification documenting CEUs earned.
+Grading Policy: Earn a final grade of 70% or higher for successful completion.

 Course Type: Curriculum-Based, Online Class